 The global renewable energy industry is up against one huge challenge: How to store the massive quantities of intermittent solar and wind power it generates.
 Combining CMBlu’s Organic Solid-Flow Batteries with photovoltaic or wind farms strongly decreases intermittency and flattens the renewable power generation curve.

 Whenever regulations require an intraday balancing of production and consumption of green electricity, batteries are able to temporarily decouple the actual power generation process from its grid feed-in.
-This enables photovoltaic or wind farm operators to adapt their power production to the physical demand profile of their customers and to raise the consumers’ share of green power.
-This, in turn, raises the value of power sold through renewable power purchase agreements (PPAs), and the value of the PPAs themselves.
-Especially PPA providers can then benefit from more profitable agreements.
+This enables photovoltaic or wind farm operators to adapt their power production to the physical demand profile of their customers.
+This increases the share of renewable electricity in the customer's total consumption and enables PPA (Power Purchase Agreement) sellers to maximize the value of their product.

-Depending on individual subsidies or feed-in tariffs, higher feed-in flexibility enables photovoltaic or wind farm operators to maximize their power generation revenues (for example by preventing losses when prices dip below zero).
+Depending on individual subsidies or feed-in tariffs, higher feed-in flexibility enables photovoltaic or wind farm operators to maximize their power generation revenues.

-Of course, all of these behind-the-meter measures are complemented by selling free battery capacity to the electricity markets.
-Energy arbitrage in the day-ahead and real-time or intraday markets, together with profitable opportunities in ancillary services, will generate considerable added revenues.
-Finally, CMBlu will provide an integrated AI-based software platform to tap into this full value chain, from optimized battery operation to full electricity market access.
+What’s more, these attractive behind-the-meter benefits of our Organic Solid-Flow Batteries for industry are bolstered by lucrative front-of-meter opportunities: Free battery capacity can be temporarily sold to the electricity markets, so energy arbitrage in the day-ahead and real-time or intraday markets, together with profitable opportunities in ancillary services will generate considerable additional revenues.
+Finally, CMBlu will provide an integrated AI-based software platform to tap into this full value chain from optimized battery operation to full electricity wholesale market access.